tkleisas/pxt-greekled-beta/README.md

 # pxt-greekled-beta

 Support for writing greek characters on the led matrix of microbit.
-Based on https://makecode.microbit.org/pkg/mbitfun/pxt-katakana
+Inspired by japanese katakana text package on https://makecode.microbit.org/pkg/mbitfun/pxt-katakana .
+Initially the code from this project was used as a starting point but eventually the code was written from scratch.

 This pxt-microbit package contains just one block: showString that enables the sending of greek characters and has the following signature: